C3S/collecting_society_docker/README.rst

 Tryton
 ------

-To connect to Trytond you can use one of the several Tryton client applications or APIs.
-For back-office use of the application the Gtk2 based Tryton client is recommended.
+To connect to Trytond, you can use one of the several Tryton client applications or APIs.
+For back-office use of the application, the Gtk2 based Tryton client is recommended.

 .. note:: The Trytond server and the Tryton client are required to have the